ryumatsuura/ECCU/README.md

 This git repository stores files that train the prediction model and predict poverty and asset measures in ECCU countries

+- 1_aggregate_global_pop.R:
+    - This script aggregates global population density to national and subnational levels

+- 2_extract_eccu_pop.R:
+    - This script computes the national-average and subnational-average population density in each ECCU country from the raster data and creates grid-level population density data for Barbados

+- 3_match_mosaiks_pop.R:
+    - This script matches MOSAIKS feature coordinates with population count data and compute total population in each MOSAIKS feature coordinate

 - 0_generate_latlons_csv.py:
     - This script extracts lat/lon information from global-scale grid data and the output will be inputted to the MOSAIKS file API